gvegayon/parallel/papers/stata-journal/comments_to_reviewer.md

 > Unrelated to the article itself, but if you've not already set up templates for pull-requests and issues it would probably be useful to do that.
 Even though you are explaining what information you'd like to receive in the issue body, I suspect you'll have instances where users forget to include reproducible examples in the issue body.
 Setting up the templates would help to prevent this from happening and would also make it cleaner/easier to read the initial issue that comes in.
 Feel free to reach out if you need any help with this.

-Thanks, we do have a template!
+* Thanks, we do have a template!

 > I think the conclusion is nice, short, and too the point.
 However, I think it might be useful to provide an example that better illustrates how community contributors could integrate parallel with the programs they are developing.
 The sequential consistency example doesn't make it clear how a community contributor would make use of parallel internally in a program.
 You could also potentially add this as a wiki page for the package and direct readers to the wiki page/project page to find a fleshed out example of how you would suggest others integrate parallel within their packages.

-*   Mention the wiki page.
+*   Mentioned the wiki page.